This one's for the ladies….

 We drive 3 hours to Mount Abu where we enjoy the charms of Rajasthan’s only ’Hill Station’ – a place to escape the heat of the plains.
 Well off the international tourist trail, Mt Abu is popular with Indian tourists and is famous for it’s remarkable Jain Temples.
 Some great walks and views are to be had in the hills surrounding the town.

-Hotel: Hillock Hotel or similar
+Hotel: Hillock Hotel

 Day 7 Bhenswara